 If you optimize all of these things, it’s going to look better in the search results for one thing, but it’ll also be easier for Fiverr to put your gig in front of the right buyers.
 If you don’t optimize your gig’s title for the target buyer, you can’t expect Fiverr to simply put your gig at the top of the search results.

 Likewise, you need to have a proper gig description, along with any relevant media that helps show off your services.
-These can be images of finished results (especially useful for creative freelancers) or they could be videos where you walk through what a client should expect when they work with you.
+These can be images of finished results (especially useful for creatives, like freelance graphic designers) or they could be videos where you walk through what a client should expect when they work with you.

 No matter what services you offer, your gig can benefit from a few simple optimizations as a free, natural promotion method.